 - Website and social media traffic, and conversion rates

 - Sales funnel’s level distribution

-Step 4: Identify which of the metrics you already gather and which you need to start collecting perhaps on a more regular basis.
+Step 4: Identify which of the metrics you already gather are important and which additional ones you need to start collecting or at least on a more regular basis.
 Then review methodologies and suppliers for providing all the information.
-If you already conduct regular tracking studies, they should be opened for pitch every few years, to avoid both sides becoming complacent and stale.
+If you already conduct regular tracking studies, they should be opened for pitch every few years, to avoid both sides becoming complacent and the analysis stale.